nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):** 'EGFR-specific' pertains to the specific nature of cetuximab's action and relevance to treatment protocols targeting the epidermal growth factor receptor.

-### Expanded Definition and Usage\nCetuximab's role as a targeted therapy in oncology represents a significant advancement in the treatment of cancers with high levels of EGFR expression.
+### Expanded Definition and Usage:
+Cetuximab's role as a targeted therapy in oncology represents a significant advancement in the treatment of cancers with high levels of EGFR expression.
 Its application alongside chemotherapy and radiation has led to improved outcomes for many patients with advanced head and neck cancers and metastatic colorectal cancer.
 By specifically targeting EGFR, cetuximab allows for more precise treatment strategies that can reduce tumor growth and improve survival rates with potentially fewer side effects compared to traditional chemotherapies.
 Additionally, ongoing research into the efficacy of cetuximab in other types of cancers continues to expand its potential use in oncology.